ashutoshtare07/Lottery-Application-Blockchain/README.md

-This is my first blockchain projects due credits to yt@Syed Muhammad Danish , his video really helped me throughout this journey.
+This is my first blockchain project. kudos to yt@Syed Muhammad Danish , his video really helped me throughout this journey.